alces-software/alces-cloud-docs/README.md

 ## Overview

-A test of `mkdocs` for hosting the OpenFlight docs
+A test of `mkdocs` for hosting the Alces cloud docs

 ## Setup